-- 1.1 TEP has been commissioned by National Grid to conduct an arboricultural survey of land adjacent to Bodelwyddan Substation in Denbighshire, North Wales, and to make an assessment in accordance with BS 5837:2012 Trees in relation to design, demolition and construction Recommendations. - 1.2 This report has been produced to support a planning application.
+- 1.1 TEP has been commissioned by National Grid to conduct an arboricultural survey of land at Bodelwyddan Substation and to make an assessment in accordance with BS 5837:2012 Trees in relation to design, demolition and construction Recommendations. - 1.2 This report has been produced to support a planning application for an extension of the existing Substation with associated removal and replacement of pylons and overhead lines.
+This report covers the effects of the removal and replacement of the pylons and overhead lines only.
 It describes the findings of field and desktop surveys; the effects that granting planning permission would have on arboriculture; and measures that are and/or should be incorporated in the proposed development.
+The effects of the substation expansion is described in a separate Arboricultural Impact Assessment (reference: 9037.01.001).